HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 #### Stage 2

-From stage-1 observations, we started the tuning of core, ring api and ha proxy pods limits one by one to see if no errors occurred during a 600 users load.
+From stage-1 observations, limits of core, ring API, and HA proxy pods were tuned one by one to see if no errors occurred during a user load of 600..

 See the following section for the tuned helm values.